ExROPPP: Fast, Accurate and Spin-Pure Calculation of the Electronically Excited States of Organic Hydrocarbon Radicals: Results

-There is a good agreement between ExROPPP and the experimental data for these four radicals, which is better for the bright UV `$+$' states as opposed to the ``dark'' lowest energy excited `$-$' states in the visible which are completely dark in ExROPPP (due to the radicals all being alternant) and which only have a very small extinction coefficient in the experimental spectra.
-For the bright transitions, the ExROPPP values are within 25 nm of the experimental value for trityl, 24 nm for DPXM, 47 nm for PDXM and 56 nm for TXM.
-Chu and Weissman\cite{chu54a} suggest that the lowest excited state of the trityl and TXM radicals is of $A_1$ symmetry from analysis of fluorescence polarisation data, however we believe this not to be that case as this lowest excited state of the trityl radical has been shown to be a doubly-degenerate $E$ state in a later publication\cite{mur57a} and in our results.
-The results of GMC-QDPT calculations for the trityl and DPXM radicals are also in good agreement with ExROPPP and the relative energy ordering of the doublet states is the same in both methods for both radicals.
+There is a good agreement between ExROPPP and the experimental data for these four radicals, which is better for the bright UV `$+$' states as opposed to the dark lowest energy excited `$-$' states in the visible which are completely dark in ExROPPP (due to the radicals all being alternant) and which only have a very small extinction coefficient in the experimental spectra.
+For the bright transitions, the ExROPPP values are within 0.28 eV (25 nm) of the experimental value for trityl, 0.26 eV (24 nm) for DPXM, 0.39 eV (48 nm) for PDXM and 0.46 eV (56 nm) for TXM.
+It is suggested by Ref.~\citenum{chu54a} that the lowest excited state of the trityl and TXM radicals is of $A_1$ symmetry from analysis of fluorescence polarisation data, however we believe this not to be that case as this lowest excited state of the trityl radical has been shown to be a doubly-degenerate $E$ state in a later publication\cite{mur57a} and in our results.
+The results of GMC-QDPT calculations for these radicals are also in good agreement with ExROPPP and the relative energy ordering of the doublet states is the same in both methods.

-The excitation energies and relative intensities of the lowest excited states for the triphenylmethyl radical are also largely supported theoretical studies based loosely on Ref.~\citenum{lon55a} where the first excited state in their results is a $^2E$ state predicted to have a weak absorption at 515 nm (2.41 eV) and their fifth excited state is a $^2E$ state predicted to have an intense absorption at 322 nm (3.84 eV) corresponding to $2^2E$ in our results.\cite{mur57a} The number of states is different in both methods however, the energetic ordering of the states captured by both ExROPPP and the method of Ref.~\citenum{mur57a} is the same.
+The excitation energies and relative intensities of the lowest excited states for the triphenylmethyl radical are also largely supported theoretical studies based loosely on Ref.~\citenum{lon55a} where the first excited state in their results is a $^2E$ state predicted to have a weak absorption at 2.41 eV (515 nm) and their fifth excited state is a $^2E$ state predicted to have an intense absorption at 3.84 eV (322 nm) corresponding to $2^2E$ in our results.\cite{mur57a} The number of states is different in both methods however, the energetic ordering of the states captured by both ExROPPP and the method of Ref.~\citenum{mur57a} is the same.
 The energies in Ref.~\citenum{mur57a} were shifted such that the energy of the lowest excited state matched experimental data, whereas our results are not manipulated in any way to match experiment.